HariSekhon/Knowledge-Base/informatica.md

 Go to the agent in the `Secure Agents` left-pane and in the `Email` section add your user account to receive alerts and check the thresholds (defaults: 90% of Disk Space / CPU / RAM for 30 minutes).

+You won't be able to see local users until they have activated their accounts via email invitation.

 ## Support

 Informatica Support URL: